 Most companies (41%) are pairing their accounting or ERP system with eProcurement tools to make the most of their current system without a steep learning curve.
 However, only 20% of businesses use a cloud-based eProcurement solution.
 So which is best for the business?

-If your company is trusting internal or homegrown tools or AP automation software, they may suit your needs perfectly for now, but there are a few concerns to keep in mind.
+If your company is trusting internal or homegrown tools, they may suit your needs perfectly for now, but there are a few concerns to keep in mind.
 Chances are if your business chooses to modify processes, it could take a great deal of time and resources to change the homegrown tool for your needs.
 Customization and updates may also be very limited.
 Naturally, after years of change, the homegrown system becomes outdated and leads your business down a path of broken, inefficient procure-to-pay processes.

 Your company’s procurement software preference all boils down to business size.
 PayStream Advisors explains the difference.